H-ay-p/be-nc-news/README.md

 3. /api/topics endpoint - returns an array of topics

+4. /api/articles/:article_id - returns an article object with the specified id

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)